Meniscus Tears

 Physical Examination

-After discussing your symptoms and medical history, your doctor will examine your knee.
-He or she will check for tenderness along the joint line where the meniscus sits.
+After discussing symptoms and medical history, your doctor will examine the knee and check for tenderness along the joint line where the meniscus sits.
 This often signals a tear.
+One of the main tests for meniscus tears is the McMurray test, in which the knee is bent, straightened, and rotated to place tension on the torn meniscus.

 Treatment